sadhu89/sadhu89.github.io/_posts/2015-12-27-ways-developers-can-spend-their-free-time.md

 Nothing can replace the pleasure of reading a great book.
 Books are the most extensive source of information that allows deep in a specific topic.

 ##Take a MOOC
 Massive Online Open Courses (MOOC) can remove geographic walls.
-People who lives in cities where they can't find good quality courses can take courses about programming in platforms like Coursera, Edx and Udacity through Internet.
+People who live in cities where they can't find good quality courses can take courses about programming in platforms like Coursera, Edx and Udacity through Internet.

 ##Watch screencasts and tutorials
 Whereas MOOCs are great resources to learn a lot of topics, there is newer or specific subjects which don't have MOOCs available and in that case is a better option go for screencasts and tutorials.
 Like the famous [Railscasts](http://railscasts.com/) of Ryan Bates.